 Many tribes’ movements are witnessed in the Aegean.
 Paros is habituated by Arcadians who are intermixed with Ionians, who came later on the island.
 We are now in Homer times.
 Paros is developing into a nautical center and Archilochos is born (8th century B.C.).
 Ruins of that time can be found in the archaic cemetery where probably Archilochos’ father was buried but also in Despotiko.

 Many of the monuments that are found mainly in the place of Parikia are of those times.
 The place where the temple of Dimitra was built, a famous center in the Cyclades and in all the Aegean, is still unknown.
-The temple of Ypatos Dias, the temple of Aphrodite, Delion, the temple of Asklipeio and Pythios Apollo are on the hills, but the place of the ancient city’s theatre has not yet been found.
+The temple of Ypatos Dias, the temple of Aphrodite, Delion, the temple of Asklipeio and Pythios Apollo are on the hills, but the place of the ancient city’s theater has not yet been found.